Public transport during the 2024 Olympics and Paralympics

 Good to know: the same route planners’ algorithm used by the official app will also be used by private navigation apps as well as SNCF and RATP apps.

-Agents of RATP, the company that operates public transport systems in Paris, can help you when you want to buy tickets or have a question about public transport.
+Agents of SNCF, the national railway company, and agents of RATP, the company that operates public transport systems in Paris, can help you when you want to buy tickets or have a question about public transport.

 In order to facilitate communication, these agents are equipped with translation devices.
-Therefore, the information they provide you with in French can translate to 16 languages.
+RATP and SNCF translation devices can respectively translate to 16 and 130 languages.
 You can either read the translated text on screen or listen to it via the device.

 The most impacted lines are likely going to be (for metro, tram and train respectively):

-• Train : line J (direction Ermont-Eaubonne), line L (direction Versailles Rive Droite), line N, line P (direction Meaux) et line U
+- Train : line L (direction Versailles Rive Droite), line N, line P (direction Meaux) et line U

-• RER B, RER C and RER D
+- RER B, RER C and RER E

 Plan your route beforehand by using the available navigation apps (See above “How can I plan my route around Paris?”).